Multi-target filtering with linearised complexity: Conclusion

 \section{Conclusion}

-A new multi-object filter for independent stochastic populations, called the HISP filter, has been derived and detailed.
-When studying this filter, it appeared that there is more than one way of using the update equations and that there are different approximations as well as diverse applicable modelling alternatives, even though only one has been studied here.
-In this sense, the HISP filter can be seen as a general way of approaching the problem of multi-object estimation.
-The HISP filter allows to characterise each hypothesis separately thus giving a local picture of the underlying multi-object problem while controlling the level of approximation.
-Its efficiency has been compared with the performance of the PHD filter, since the two filters have equivalent complexities.
-The results show that the HISP filter outperforms the PHD filter in several cases with different probabilities of false-alarm and different probabilities of detection.
+A new \gls{mtt} algorithm, called the \gls{hisp}, has been derived and detailed.
+When studying this filter, it appeared that there is more than one way of using the update equations and that there are different possible approximations as well as diverse applicable modelling alternatives.
+In this sense, the \gls{hisp} can be seen as a general and computationally-affordable way of approaching the problem of \gls{mtt}.
+The \gls{hisp} allows for characterising each hypothesis separately thus giving a local picture of the underlying multi-target problem while controlling the level of approximation.
+Its efficiency has been compared with the performance of the \gls{phd}=, \gls{cphd} and \gls{lmb} filters and the results show that the \gls{hisp} outperforms these algorithms in several cases with varying probabilities of detection and statistics for the false alarms.

+\begin{proof}[Proof of \cref{thm:timeFiltering}] The principle of the proof is as follows: in general, all combinations of transition functions must be applied to the joint law of all hypotheses at time $t-1$.
+Without the considered assumptions on the transitions, this would generate a large number of multi-target configurations at time $t$.
+However, even when making use of the considered modelling, each single-target law which has its probability mass on $\boX^{\inx}$ at time $t-1$ can be predicted using two transitions: $q^{\pi}_t$ and $q^{\omega}_t$.
+In order to obtain a single predicted multi-target configuration, we introduce a new transition $q_t$ defined as $q_t(\bfx' \given \bfx) = q^{\pi}_t(\bfx' \given \bfx) + q^{\omega}_t(\bfx' \given \bfx)$ for any $\bfx,\bfx' \in \boX$ as well as its extension $\bq_t$ which is defined as in \cref{eq:extensionKernel}.
+As a consequence, we only consider the transitions $\bq^{\alpha}_t$ and $\bq_t$.